upkie/upkie/README.md

 ./tools/bazelisk run -c opt //agents/blue_balancer:bullet
 ```

+Connect a USB controller to move the robot around. 🎮

 There is no dependency to install on Linux thanks to [Bazel](https://bazel.build/), which builds all dependencies and runs the Python controller in one go.
 The syntax is the same to deploy to the Raspberry Pi of the [real robot](https://www.youtube.com/shorts/8b36XcCgh7s).

 ## Contents